chrisyarbrough/CodecksPlasticIntegration/Readme.md

 The codecks extension depends on libraries provided by PlasticSCM (e.g. issuetrackerinterface.dll).
 In theory, these dependencies should be provided by the host process (the Plastic GUI), however, the new beta GUI PlasticX does not load the utils.dll.
-For this reason it was decided to simply copy paste the libraries during development and deploy them right next to the extension.
+For this reason, it was decided to simply copy-paste the libraries during development and deploy them right next to the extension.
 See the 'Libraries' folder in the repository.

 The solution includes a "Start Host" configuration which will build the extension and copy it directly to the default PlasticSCM installation path and also launch the GUI client for interactive testing and debugging.